 - Choose between cPanel or Plesk control panels

 - Get started on GoDaddy now.

 We’ve secured a great GoDaddy discount for our readers that makes this an extremely high-value hosting pick.
-But like many providers, the web host ups its prices when you renew for your second year of services.
-We still think GoDaddy will always be a solid choice, however.
+Like many providers, the cheap web host ups its prices when you renew for your second year of services — but we still think GoDaddy will always be a solid choice.